blisstaylor/11056-project2/README.md

 For this specific site it would probably make more sense to just code it normally as it is a one page site and there are a lot of images and broken up text.
 However, I can definitely see how this format would be useful on a larger site.

 I have tried to simplify my code, yet because there are multiple different margins needed depending on the content, it was slightly more complicated than I thought it would be.

+The layout of the content is fairly simple, but I have used a grid in the orange section of the site.
+This allowed me to make it responsive.
+I have used negative margins for one of the images in the orange section to make it overlap the larger image.
+This created a bit of difference in this section and allowed the text with it to stand out.

+I have also made some of the images full width and others are inside the wrapper.
+This also makes the site feel different as you scroll down rather than just having one layout the whole time.